TinySquid/game-of-life/README.md

   - ~~Maybe switch to using indexDB to store saved presets instead of saving to file?~~ -> Done!
 (Using Dexie)
 - Darkmode because who doesn't love it?
 - Refactor styling and make app mobile friendly...
+- Refactor logic to be O(n) where n is the number of "changed" cells only.
+Right now it bruteforces the whole grid O(n^2).
+Previous attempts at re-rendering changed cells only caused weird canvas bugs that made cells stretch across the screen for some reason.